NahumTadesse/SWEPROJECT/teamassignments.md

 ### Efe Akbas - Developer
 - **Responsibilities**:
   - Build and style the frontend for product pages.
-  - Ensure the site works well on both mobile and desktop.
+  - Ensure the application is working smoothly.
   - Help with connecting the frontend to backend services.

 ## Tools and Workflow